rudyasho/sehatikopiweb/README.md

 - **In-Store Digital Menu**: An elegant, categorized menu for in-store customers.
 - **Dynamic Shopping Cart & Checkout**: A full-featured cart to add, update, and remove products.
 Checkout is handled via WhatsApp integration, followed by a dedicated order confirmation page.
 - **Event Schedule**: Listings for coffee cuppings, workshops, and other community events with interactive registration feedback.
-- **Informative Blog**: Articles on coffee culture with dedicated pages for each post, featuring recommended articles and products.
+- **Informative Blog**: Articles on coffee culture with dedicated pages for each post, featuring recommended articles and products, and social sharing functionality.
 - **About & Contact Pages**: Static pages for company information and a functional contact form powered by Resend for email delivery.
 - **AI-Powered Features**:
     - **Coffee Recommender**: A Genkit-powered tool to suggest coffee based on user preferences.
 The recommendation result is seamlessly integrated with the product catalog.